John Kirby, Dean

 URI's Department of Marine Affairs offers the following degrees: B.A., B.S., M.A., M.M.A.
 (Master of Marine Affairs), and Ph.D.

-Students selecting this field are required to complete at least 30 credits (maximum 45) in coastal and marine policy studies as follows.
+Students selecting this field are required to complete at least 30 credits (maximum 45) in marine affairs as follows.

 In addition, students must also take STA 308 and OCG 123 or 401 (if OCG 123 is taken, it may also be used toward fulfilling the Basic Liberal Studies Natural Sciences requirement).